iton0/hookup/README.md

 No strings attached!
 Your friendly git hooks buddy!

-Git hooks management CLI tool
+Git hooks manager CLI tool

 ## Introduction
-**hookup** is a Go CLI tool that manages git hooks.
-Instead of focusing on how to add your git hooks and mantaining;
-just focus on your hooks and **hookup** will do the rest!

-## Features
-With the CLI you can:
-- Manage git hooks on version control
-- Customize git hooks
-- Store custom git hooks as templates for future use

-This is done through five basic principals with git hooks to make management easier:
-1. Initialization
-2. Addition
-3. Removal
-4. List
-5. Documentation
+Git hooks automate and implement processes in your workflow, increasing code quality and consistency.

+However, many developers avoid git hooks due to a lack of awareness and the perceived complexity of setup, discouraging them from using this feature.

+**hookup** simplifies the management of git hooks, allowing you to focus on the logic and usage of your hooks instead.

 ## Installation
 Instructions on how to install the tool.